tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

 Black and Sanyal, _Underlying flag polymatroids_: http://arxiv.org/pdf/2207.12221

+    Abstract.
+We describe a natural geometric relationship between matroids and underlying flag matroids by relating the geometry of the greedy algorithm to monotone path polytopes.
+This perspective allows us to generalize the construction of underlying flag matroids to polymatroids.
+We show that the polytopes associated to underlying flag polymatroid are simple by proving that they are normally equivalent to certain nestohedra.
+We use this to show that polymatroids realized by subspace arrangements give rise to smooth toric varieties in flag varieties and we interpret our construction in terms of toric quotients.
+We give various examples that illustrate the rich combinatorial structure of flag polymatroids.
+Finally, we study general monotone paths on polymatroid polytopes, that relate to the enumeration of certain Young tableaux.

 Negut, _Category O for quantum loop algebras_: http://arxiv.org/pdf/2501.00724

     Abstract.
 We generalize the Hernandez-Jimbo category O of representations